doomnor/anki-manual-zh-tw/src/browsing.md

 if any of its cards is selected, and in Notes mode, a card is considered to be selected if its note is selected.

-Other operations (like showing card information) only operate on a single card — the so-called _current_, card or note, which is usually the one that was last selected or clicked.
+Other operations (like showing card info) only operate on a single, the so-called _current_, card or note, which is usually the one that was last left- or rightclicked.
 In Cards Mode, again, the current note is the note of the current card and in Notes mode, the current card is the first card of the current note.

-The background colour will change depending on the card and note.
+The background color will change depending on the card and note.
 In Cards mode, the first match will be used:

-1. if the card is flagged, use the flag colour,
+1. if the card is flagged, use the flag color,
 2. if the card is suspended, yellow,
 3. if the card's note is marked, purple.

-In Notes mode, colour is only applied to marked notes.
+In Notes mode, color is only applied to marked notes.
 For more information about marked notes and suspended cards, see [Editing and More](studying.md#editing-and-more).

 ### Columns

-The columns are configurable: right click on one (or <kbd>Ctrl</kbd>-click on a Mac) to choose which columns you'd like to see.
+The columns are configurable: right click on one (or <kbd>Ctrl</kbd>-click on a Mac) to choose which columns you’d like to see.
 You can drag columns to reorder them.
 Clicking on a column will sort by that column;
 click again to reverse the sort order.
-Note that you cannot sort by the Question and Answer columns.
+Note that you can't sort by the Question and Answer columns.

 All columns are available for both [Cards and Notes mode](#table-modes)